aphex-vim/soapie.space/_art_projects/album-redesign.md

 ## my thoughts on the project

 Overall, I'm very happy with how this project turned out.
 I learned a lot about Blender, and love using it today.
-If I had more time I would have probably taken the final images into photoshop and done some post proccessing, but I needed to cut the work short to make the deadline.
+If I had more time I would have probably taken the final images into photoshop and done some post processing, but I needed to cut the work short to make the deadline.
 As much as I'd love to just get into Blender and try to make the whole thing from scratch, so I'll just leave it as is.